The Center Conjecture for thick spherical buildings: The Center Conjecture

 If we combine the Lemmata \ref{lem:exist8B3pt} and \ref{lem:no8B3pt} we obtain the following result, which is the main step towards the proof of Theorem~\ref{thm:ccE8}.

 \begin{cor} All $8$-vertices in $K$ have antipodes in $K$. \end{cor}

 Now we proceed to prove that the other vertices in $K$ must also have antipodes in $K$.
-We use the information about types of segments between vertices in the Coxeter complex of type $E_8$ listed in Section~\ref{sec:E8coxeter}.
+We will make constant use of the information about types of segments between vertices in the Coxeter complex of type $E_8$ listed in Section~\ref{sec:E8coxeter}.

 \begin{lem} All $2$-vertices in $K$ have antipodes in $K$. \end{lem} \proof First note that a $2A$-vertex $x\in K$ cannot be adjacent to an 8-vertex in $K$.
 Otherwise let $y\in K$ be an antipode of the 8-vertex adjacent to $x$.
 The segment $xy$ is of type 2828.
 This in not possible due to Lemma~\ref{lem:antipodes} and \ref{lem:no8Apt}.